 Members of the Ashland Philosophy Club are interested in philosophy, getting together, eating pizza, watching the occasional movie and getting into existential trouble.
 If you don't believe us, just ask...

-Meetings are commonly held on alternating Thursdays at 8:30 p.m.
+Meetings are commonly held twice a month during the semester.
 We also conduct our traditional Socrates Café discussions (called Soccafés, for short), like to host movie nights and participate in the occasional Phil Core Brannigan (the existential trouble we just mentioned above...)

 To find out about our schedule please watch for fliers on campus, or you can email one of the officers to get on the email list.